Bicycling for UD students

 What should I do to maintain my bike and when?

-Bikes need basic maintenance or they will cease to work.
+Bikes need basic maintenance or they will cease to work smoothly and safely.
 At a minimum, your bike needs two things regularly: air and oil, just like a car.

-- Oil – Most chains, cables, and other moving parts needs oil every few months, especially if stored outdoors.
+- Oil – Most chains, cables, and other moving parts need oil every few months, especially if the bike is stored outdoors.
 Bike shops sell small bottles of easy-to-apply oil, and can show you where to oil your bike.
 You can also look online.

 What if I get a flat tire or other problem?

 If you get a flat, minimize rolling your bike around on a totally flat tire, as that can damage the tire, tube, and the rim.
 With a slow leak, you can usually add air that will last long enough to ride to a repair location.
-If it’s a quick release wheel, you can bring in just the wheel to a repair location.
+If you can remove the wheel, you can bring in just the wheel to a repair location.
 Repair locations include…

 - Newark Bike Project (NBP), Trek Bicycles, Wooden Wheels, and Henry’s Bike Shop offer drop-off full service flat tire repairs, usually completed same day.